ElSascha/SPH/README.md

 # SPH
-simple SPH solver with implemented corrections for C consistency
+simple SPH solver with implemented corrections for C^0 and c^1 consistency